soundeffects/transformations_and_gaze_prediction/docs/thesis/thesis.typ

 We note that a paper by Matthias Kümmerer, Thomas S. A. Wallis, and Matthias Bethge @information-gain describes computation for a "gold standard" prediction that is conceptually similar to the real map we use.
 The gold standard is intended to be an expected upper bound for the prediction accuracy of gaze prediction models.
 Because prediction models do not receive fixation points of an image as input, the gold standard attempts to provide a fair comparison by summing all fixation points except those attached to the image of concern when computing the gold standard.

 For our study, we require that our real map reflects the loss of information content undergoes destructive transformations.
 When an image undergoes such a transformation, we expect fixations to be more chaotic, and the summation of those points will spread across a wider area.
-The real map metric scores fall as saliency values are become less concentrated on smaller areas which contain many fixation points.
-For the purposes of our study, the real map serves as a good upper reference point for comparison with gaze prediction model performance.
+The real map prediction accuracy falls as saliency is distributed over a broader area.
+This means that, for the purposes of our study, the real map serves as a good upper reference point for comparison with gaze prediction model performance.
 We do not require the gold standard's strictness with regard to fair comparisons to potential model performance, and so we omit the computation of the gold standard in favor of the real map's simplicity.

 With the real map as an upper reference point for prediction accuracy, we seek a lower reference point.
-With both upper and lower reference points, we may compare gaze prediction model performance in terms of its relative position between the upper and lower reference points.
+With both upper and lower reference points, we may normalize all prediction accuracy scores between the range of the scores of the reference points, allowing us to make a fair comparison between the performance of different transformations.

 An ideal lower reference point should account for biases in gaze behavior present in the dataset of images, but should not account for any individual image's contents.
 This will allow us to see what information the gaze prediction model can inference from an image directly, beyond any general assumptions the model might make based on previous experience with the dataset or class of images.

 For datasets exceeding a certain sample size, an adequate lower reference point can be computed by collecting all fixation points for the entire dataset of interest at once and regularizing similar to the real map.
 The process will produce an average of all fixations across all images in the dataset.
 In gaze prediction research, this is usually referred to as the "center bias", due to the prevalent tendency of most human subjects (and therefore datasets of human gaze behavior) to fixate towards the center of an image.
 The center bias will account for dataset-wide biases, and as the number of images in the dataset increases, the weight of any individual image's fixations will trend towards zero.
 This fulfills our requirements for a lower reference point.
-As an example from our dataset, the center bias is shown in figure 2.
+As an example from our dataset, the center bias is shown in Figure 2.

-Using the collected fixation points, real maps, center biases, and metrics for comparison compiled by Zoya Bylinskii, Tilke Judd, Aude Olivia, Antonio Torralba and Frédo Durand @saliency-metrics, we can measure the accuracy of a model's predictions.
-Each metric is either "location-based" or "distribution-based", as Bylinskii et al. distinguish them, meaning they either compute a score between a saliency map and fixation points, or between two saliency maps, respectively.
+Using metrics for comparison compiled by Zoya Bylinskii, Tilke Judd, Aude Olivia, Antonio Torralba and Frédo Durand @saliency-metrics, we can measure the accuracy of a model's predictions.
+Each metric is categorized as either "location-based" or "distribution-based", meaning they either compute a score between a saliency map and fixation points, or between two saliency maps, respectively.
 We evaluate the qualities and usefulness of each metric for our study in the "Method" section.

-Using these metrics, we can conclude a decrease in accuracy of a model's predictions when the fraction of the metric score a model achieves, relative to the range between the scores of the real map and the center bias, falls.
+Using these metrics, along with the real map and center bias, we can conclude a decrease in accuracy of a model's predictions when the normalized score (between the range of the real map and center bias) of the prediction falls.

 The most widely adopted benchmark for gaze prediction model performance is the MIT/Tuebingen Saliency Benchmark @mit-tuebingen @made-easy @mit300, which lists many of the metrics described by Bylinskii et al. @saliency-metrics to compare the performance of submitted models.
 We select two high-scoring models as state-of-the-art from this Benchmark.
 The first is the current top contender on the benchmark, DeepGaze IIE, from Akis Linardos, Matthias Kümmerer, Ori Press, and Matthias Bethge @deepgazeiie.
 The second is a runner-up, UNISAL, from Richard Droste, Jianbo Jiao, and J. Alison Noble @unisal.
 UNISAL has a smaller memory footprint and faster inference speed than DeepGaze IIE.